waylonwilliams/discord-storage/README.md

 ## Features

-- Upload files to be stored on Discord
+- **File Upload:** Upload files for storage on Discord.
-- Files are encrypted
+- **Encryption:** All files are encrypted for security.
-- Capacity for large files by splicing
+- **Large File Support:** Large files are handled by splitting them into smaller chunks.
-- Download files stored on Discord
+- **File Download:** Download your stored files from Discord.
-- File system with folders, rename & move capabilities, archival trash folder, etc
+- **File Management:** Includes a file system with folder support, file renaming, moving capabilities, an archival trash folder, and more.
-- Simeoultaneous uploads and downloads
+- **Simultaneous Uploads and Downloads:** The system supports simultaneous file uploads and downloads.

 ## How to run